Intersection theory and Chern classes on normal varieties

 \begin{Proposition} Let $D$ be a Weil divisor and let $L_1,..., L_{n-2}$ be line bundles on $X$.
 Then the sequence is convergent and its limit is a rational number. \end{Proposition}

 \begin{proof} By Lemma \ref{Kollar} (3) we have

 Since

-we see that if $\lim _{m\to \infty }\frac { \chi (X, c_1(L_1)...c_1(L_{n-2}) \cdot [\cO_{mD}] ) }{m^2} $ and $\lim _{m\to \infty }\frac { \chi (X, c_1(M_1)c_1(L_2)...c_1(L_{n-2}) \cdot [\cO_{mD}] ) }{m^2}$ exist then $\lim _{m\to \infty }\frac { \chi (X, c_1(L_1\otimes M_1)c_1(L_2)...c_1(L_{n-2}) \cdot [\cO_{mD}] ) }{m^2}$ exists and it is equal to the sum of these limits.
+we see that if $\lim _{m\to \infty }\frac { \chi (X, c_1(L_1)...c_1(L_{n-2}) \cdot [\cO_{mD}] ) }{m^2} $ and $\lim _{m\to \infty }\frac { \chi (X, c_1(M_1)c_1(L_2)...c_1(L_{n-2}) \cdot [\cO_{mD}] ) }{m^2}$ exist then exists and it is equal to the sum of these limits.

-Since any line bundle $L$ can be written as $A\otimes B^{-1}$ for some very ample line bundles $A$ and $B$ and the formula in the sequence is symmetric in $(L_1, ..., L_{n-2})$, it is sufficient to prove existence of (rational) limit assuming that all line bundles $L_i$ are very ample.
+Since any line bundle $L$ can be written as $A\otimes B^{-1}$ for some very ample line bundles $A$ and $B$ and the formula in the sequence is symmetric in $(L_1, ..., L_{n-2})$, it suffices to prove the existence of the (rational) limit assuming that all line bundles $L_i$ are very ample.
+Moreover, since